ChristianJHughes/NodeImageGallery/README.md

 # Node Image Gallery

 <b>A simple web server for serving image galleries.
-Users can upload images, add captions to existing images, and create custom galleries.<b>
+Users can upload images, add captions to existing images, and create custom galleries.</b>

 The server is built using the node.js framework.
 Formidable and querystring (both npm packages) handle file uploads and page edits, respectively.